solidi/writing/writing-ideas.md

 1. Deception: Degenerate A/B Testing
     1. [Green checkmarks](https://twitter.com/PreusslerBerlin/status/1513499737311358985) next to failed or blocked transactions. - Danny Preussler
     1. Removal of scrubber bars, locked experience forced to watch the full video
+    1. Use the app for free, but sign up with PII
 1. Apps doing sh*t
     1. Flower recommendations for a breakup
     1. Home address misplaced